Danco Duportai

 Danco has shown his work in Havana, Paris and Los Angeles, as well as in the PAN Museum of Contemporary Art, Naples, Italy.

-He is working on an ongoing project with Conde Contemporary titled “Tokens of Memory : The Miniature Portrait Project”.
+He is working on an ongoing project with Conde Contemporary titled “Tokens of Memory : The Miniature Portrait Project”, click the link to commission a portrait.